 Loneliness, feeling disconnected, loss of direction and even identity crisis are part of the challenges that can occur in this position.
 And one of the main causes is often the fact that the accompanying spouses, who had a steady job and a promising career back home, suddenly find themselves unemployed, and not knowing what they will do next.
 In order to avoid the “trailing spouse syndrome”, it is really important that you plan what you can – because there will still be a lot of uncertainties left.
 If your career development is important to you, and you know for a fact that working is a core part of your identity, but you have also decided to leave your job and follow your partner abroad, then there are a few things to consider before and after the big move.

 Many companies offer assistance for spouses as well when relocating their employees.
 It’s becoming widely acknowledged that the support needed in these cases is more than help with the papers, moving, and finding accommodation.
 Maybe your partner’s employer will offer assistance with your career development as well.
-Maybe they will be able to help you with your CV, or give you some guidance in looking for a new job.
+Maybe they will be able to help you with your CV or give you some guidance in looking for a new job.
 Whatever they may offer, have a look.
 You never know which bit of information will be of great use later.

 Have a look at what you do now, and if it’s something you want to keep doing after the move, see what your possibilities are in the target country.
 Research your field in the new place, even if it’s something that “should be the same” everywhere.
 Look for companies in your field, see what looks different.
-Maybe take up a training for your career development, and if we are at it: do start taking language lessons if needed!
+Maybe take up training for your career development, and if we are at it: do start taking language lessons if needed!

 It’s not fun, and also not a good idea to always keep looking for what might go wrong, but!
 You need to have a clear picture of what needs to be taken care of.
-Some of the most common administrative issues relate to getting a work permit, language barriers, and certain degrees not being recognized in the target country.
+Some of the most common administrative issues related to getting a work permit, language barriers, and certain degrees not being recognized in the target country.
 And there are the harder to fix problems, like possessing not transferable knowledge – if you work in the legal field for example, or having no professional network.

-4 – Get online
+4 – Get Online

 It is the mother of all solutions!
 Get in touch with people who are in the same situation as you, visit forums and social media groups.
 You can get a lot of help and advice from people who have already walked in your shoes, and lots of them are out there, online, ready to impart the wisdom they gathered along the way.
 And besides general networking getting online can also help you professionally.

-For example this might be the time for you to have a look at your freelancing options.
+For example, this might be the time for you to have a look at your freelancing options.
 There are various ways you can use your knowledge and skills via freelancing, which is often the go-to solution for relocating spouses looking for career development.

-5 – Get your business online
+5 – Get Your Business Online

-Yet another online solution you can explore to develop you career further.
+Yet another online solution you can explore to develop your career further.
 If you still don’t have a network to help your business by word-of-mouth, going online is a good start.
-Also you might think about building up an online business.
+Also, you might think about building up an online business.
 Going online is of great help both if you have trouble with getting a work permit, and it further gives you stability and independence: relocating can be much less of a burden if your job no longer depends on a certain place.

 6 – Volunteering